Guide - The Best of Park City

 Last Updated

-Spring dining in Park City requires different navigation than peak seasons.
-Some restaurants reduce hours or close temporarily as visitation drops between winter and summer.
-Understanding the shoulder season landscape helps avoid disappointment and reveals opportunities for dining experiences that crowded peak periods make difficult.
+However, “mud season”—as it’s affectionately known— does require different navigation, as some restaurants reduce hours or temporarily close between winter and summer.
+Understanding these differences helps avoid disappointment and reveals dining opportunities that crowded peak periods make difficult.

 What to Expect

 Many Park City restaurants adjust operations during April and May.
-Some close for brief periods while staff takes well-earned breaks after the demanding ski season.
-Others reduce hours, operating fewer days per week or limiting lunch service.
+After the demanding ski season, some close for brief periods to do spring cleanings and allow their staff some well-earned breaks , while others reduce their hours by operating fewer days per week or limiting lunch service.

-Seasonal restaurant guides provide current information on openings and hours as the season transitions.
+Seasonal restaurant guides provide current information on openings and hours as the seasons' transition.

 What to do: Check hours directly with restaurants before planning—websites and phone calls prevent wasted trips.

 Local Insight: Call restaurants before walking over—hours change frequently during shoulder season.
 Reservations that require weeks of planning in winter become available days ahead.
-It's actually a great time to try places that seemed inaccessible during peak season.
+It's actually a great time to try places that are often inaccessible during peak season.
+Additionally, check for off-season menus and specials.

 Create Your Free Park City Guide →